 The above shows that by mission the Church has as a duty the preaching of the Gospel, establishing the truth and by so doing spreading the institutionalized Church.
-The institutionalized Church here has reference to the physical Church, the growth in the number of believers and the fact that she must extend to the ends of the universe.
-In the time of the apostles, the Church responded to these tasks, and she continues to do so through the successors of the apostles and their collaborators in the mission; and through the testimony of the faithful.
-This explains why the consciousness of a Church on mission is prominent in the mission parts of the world -- Africa, Asia and Latin America, etc.
+The institutionalized Church here has reference to the physical Church, the growth in number of believers and the fact that she must extend to the ends of the universe.
+In the time of the apostles, the Church responded to these tasks, and she continues to do so even now through the successors of the apostles and their collaborators in the mission; and in fact through the testimony of every faithful.
+This explains why the consciousness of a Church on mission is prominent in the noted mission parts of the world -- Africa, Asia, and Latin America, etc.

-Viewed from another perspective, the concept of the mission employed by the Second Vatican Council, expresses that some parts of the world were rather fortunate to have had earlier contact with the Christian faith.
+The issue viewed in another perspective, the concept of the mission employed by the Second Vatican Council, expresses that some parts of the world were rather fortunate to have had earlier contact with the Christian faith.
 In other words, the Church is so well established in these parts that it has become a tradition or even some mark of identity of certain people.

-In addition, the missionary drive at present seems to find relevance within the situations created by the economic and political underdevelopment of the places so designated as the mission.
-Even if it were not intended, it would be a mistake to hold on to this obsolete understanding of the mission; for the mission of the Church to be properly channeled it should find a more interior basis of relevance.
+In addition, it is notable that the missionary drive at present seems to find relevance within the situations created by the economic and political underdevelopment of the places so designated as the mission.
+Even if it was not intended, it would be a mistake to hold on to this obsolete understanding of the mission; for the mission of the Church to be properly channeled it should find more interior basis of relevance.

-The Apostle Paul showed that there are two phases of the mission: the ''mission'' and the ''second mission'' (Acts 14).
-Paul chose to be the apostle to the Gentiles; he had enthusiasm to announce the Gospel in places where Christ had never been heard nor known.
-His desire to do more in furthering the mission of Jesus than others might explain the unique interest in Apostle Paul.
-Paul and his companions walked from one end of the Gentile world to the other preaching the Gospel.
-The interest for this reference is to see the importance of the second missionary journey undertaken by Paul and his companions.
-Why they had to revisit these places they had earlier preached the Gospel?
-Apart from his constant communications to the Churches he founded, it is noticed in the Acts of the Apostles that these missionaries returned through the same route they had evangelized to encourage the Churches, appointing elders and commending anew the believers to the care of God they had come to believe (Acts 14:21-26).
+The Apostle Paul has shown that there could be two phases of the mission: the 'mission' and the 'second mission' (Acts 14).
+Paul chose to be the apostle to the Gentiles, he had distinct enthusiasm to announce the Gospel in the places where Christ had never been heard nor was known.
+His desire to do more than others in furthering the mission of Jesus might explain this unique interest in Apostle Paul.
+Therefore, Paul and his companions walked from one end of the Gentile world to the other preaching the Gospel.
+The interest for this reference is to see the importance of the second missionary journey undertaken by this Apostle of the Gentiles and his companions.
+Why did they have to revisit these places where they had earlier preached the Gospel?
+Apart from his constant communications to the Churches he founded, it is noticed in the Acts of the Apostles that these missionaries returned through the same route they had evangelized to encourage the Churches, appointing elders and commending anew the believers to the care of God in whom they had come to believe (Acts 14:21-26).

-It is reasonable, therefore, to agitate for a similar 'second phase' in the mission activity of the Church in the places that have had long contact with Christianity, especially at this time when materialism is depriving the developed world of its spiritual identity.
+It is reasonable, therefore, to agitate for a similar 'second phase' in the mission activity of the Church in the places that have had long contact with Christianity, especially at this time that materialism is depriving the developed world of its spiritual identity.
 The Church of the present age has the same reason as Apostle Paul, that is, the need to rededicate to God the people who have long heard the Gospel, and to re-root the relevance of the Church among them.
-The situation in these places presents a more stringent challenge in the missionary undertaking of the Church than in the known mission territories.
+The situation in these places presents a more stringent challenge in the missionary undertaking of the Church than in the already known mission territories.

-The situation for the Church in her missionary activity is to bring the true knowledge of God to those who already have the notion of the Almighty in their own vision of reality as it was in Africa, Asia, and Latin America.
+The situation well known to the Church in her missionary activity is bringing the true knowledge of God to those who already have the notion of the Almighty in their own vision of reality as it was in Africa, Asia and Latin America.
 A similar case was in Athens, where Paul addressed the council of the Areopagus about the Unknown God that the people served despite the lack of any knowledge of Him.
-If not for the mention of the resurrection, which was then an incredible reality, Paul's success in Athens would have been unprecedented (Acts 17).
-Even in the present era, it is still easier preaching the true concept of God to people who already had the idea of God than bringing back the true notion of God to those who deny Him.
-The present mission of the Church in the developed world requires a more decisive strategy and urgency than the reality on ground seems to show.
-Definitely, it would not be a minor task to show His relevance when many think that God is better left out; the developed world is more content to deny the existence of God.
+If not for the mention of the Resurrection, which was then yet an incredible reality, Paul's success in Athens would have been unprecedented (Acts 17).
+Even in the contemporary era, it is still easier preaching the true concept of God to people who, already, had the idea of God than bringing back the true notion of God to those who negate Him.
+The present mission of the Church in the developed world, surely, requires more decisive strategy and urgency than the reality on ground seems to show.
+Definitely, it would not be a light task bringing to appreciate His relevance when many think that God is better left out; the developed world is no more contented denying the existence of God, but attacks it.

-The Council Fathers examined the situation in their deliberation on the missionary activity of the Church.
-According to them, ''This task [i.e., the mission, which must be carried out by the order of bishops, under the leadership of Peter's successor and with the prayers and cooperation of the whole Church, is one and the same everywhere and in all situations, although, because of circumstances, it may not always be exercised in the same way'' (Ad Gentes Divinitus, No. 6).
+As already mentioned the Council Fathers previewed the situation in their deliberation on the missionary activity of the Church.
+According to them: ''This task [i.e., the mission] which must be carried out by the order of bishops, under the leadership of Peter's successor and with the prayers and cooperation of the whole Church, is one and the same everywhere and in all situations, although, because of circumstances, it may not always be exercised in the same way'' (Ad Gentes Divinitus, No. 6).
 The Council acknowledged the fact that there should be various stages in the mission of the Church, ''. . .first there is the beginning or planting and then a time of freshness and youthfulness.
-Nor does the Church's missionary activity cease once this point has been passed. . .'' (ibid).
-In the opinion of the same Council, there is no end in the mission of the Church since the period of the mission spans ''between the first and the second coming of the Lord'' in which everything must be done to make sure that all peoples in all places are a ready harvest for the Lord, ''when the Church will be gathered from the four winds into the kingdom of God'' (Ad Gentes Divinitus, No. 9).
-Expressing this in the same terms used by the Second Vatican Council, ''If the Church is to be in a position to offer all men the mystery of salvation and the life brought by God, then it must implant itself among all these groups in the same way that Christ by his incarnation committed himself to the particular social and cultural circumstances of the men among who he lived'' (Ad Gentes Divinitus, No. 10).
+Nor does the Church's missionary activity cease once this point has been passed. . . .'' (ibid).
+In the opinion of the same Council there is no end in the mission of the Church since the period of the mission spans ''between the first and the second coming of the Lord'' in which everything must be done to make sure that all peoples in all places are ready for the harvest of the Lord, ''when the Church will be gathered from the four winds into the kingdom of God'' (Ad Gentes Divinitus, No. 9).
+Expressing this in the same terms used by the Second Vatican Council: ''If the Church is to be in a position to offer all men the mystery of salvation and the life brought by God, then it must implant itself among all these groups in the same way that Christ by his incarnation committed himself to the particular social and cultural circumstances of the men among whom he lived'' (Ad Gentes Divinitus, No. 10).

-It is beautiful to note how the last Vatican Council had examined the situation of the world as regards the mission of the Church.
-The situation makes exigent the need for a continued mission with the same vigor and urgency in all parts of the world.
+It is beautiful to note how the last Vatican Council had previewed the situation of the world as regards the mission of the Church.
+The situation makes exigent the need for a continued mission in the same vigor and urgency in all parts of the world.
 The principles of the Church on the mission are always relevant and applicable to the various situations the world now presents as the mission.
-The important thing is that those who are charged with the task of the mission need to have a new understanding of the mission.
-The Church's mission is not limited the elimination of poverty.
-The focus is neither charity nor mere awareness; rather the end goal of the mission of the Church, according to the mind of her founder, is salvation ensured by true charity and awareness of the truth of the Gospel.
-The churches in the developed world may not derive the utmost satisfaction in the aiding to build the churches in the developing world.
-There is a need to reaffirm the magnitude of God and strive to eradicate the suffocating atmosphere created by consumerism and secularism.
-The fact just mentioned should be of concern for the Church in her renewed missionary journey as she retraces the path in which the Christian faith has grown.
+The important thing is that those who are charged with the task of the mission need to see a new understanding of the mission.
+The Church's mission is not limited to the alleviation of poverty, the focus is neither charity nor mere awareness, rather the end goal of the mission of the Church, according to the mind of her founder, is salvation ensured by true charity and awareness of the truth of the Gospel.
+The churches in the developed world may not derive the utmost satisfaction in aiding the building of churches in the developing world, there is need to reaffirm the magnitude of God and strive to eradicate the suffocating atmosphere created by consumerism and laicism.
+The fact just mentioned should be the concern of the Church in renewed missionary journey as she retraces the path in which the Christian faith had grown.
 This means that the Church must be more than an historical fact, but the Body of Christ on mission.
 TP